Our free membership, business.com+, takes the pain out of choosing new business services.

 What is an automatic document feeder?

 An automatic document feeder (ADF) is a mechanism found on devices like printers, fax machines, scanners and photocopiers.
-ADFs are handy when you have multiple sheets of paper to deal with and can be a crucial element of document management
+ADFs are handy when you have multiple sheets of paper to deal with and can be a crucial element of the best document management software

-An ADF is a standard feature on most multifunction or all-in-one printers; it takes the burden off employees who otherwise would have to monitor a printing job and ensure every page is handled correctly.
+An ADF is a standard feature on most multifunction or all-in-one printers.
+It takes the burden off employees who otherwise would have to monitor a printing job and ensure every page is handled correctly.
+“Automatic document feeders combine practical mechanics with smart design,” said Matt Bowman, CEO and founder at Thrive Local.

 How does an ADF work?

 Mechanically, an ADF operates by guiding a sheet of paper through a series of rollers and into an exit tray.
-For example, on a scanner, rollers guide a sheet over the scanner flatbed or platen to capture the image and send it to your PC.
+For example, on a scanner, rollers guide a sheet over the scanner flatbed or plate to capture the image and send it to your PC.
 On a printer, an ADF guides paper to the printing heads to produce a physical document.
+“Inside these office workhorses, precisely engineered rollers spin at carefully measured rates, firmly grasping each page using specialized contact points — an elegant solution that guarantees consistent paper flow while preventing costly multi-feeds and alignment issues during business operations,” Bowman said.

 However, some ADFs are more advanced.
 They can scan both sides of a document or process more documents in a fraction of the time.
 For example, a reversing automatic document feeder (RADF) feeds a document through a scanner’s platen, flips it and feeds it through the scanner again to get a copy of both sides of any sheet of paper.

 A dual-scan document feeder (DSDF) is another, more expensive type of ADF.
 It costs more because it has multiple scanning surfaces to capture both sides of a document in one pass.
-Since there’s less movement for the original document, it can complete a scan in about 70 percent less time than a RADF.
+Since there’s less movement for the original document, it can complete a scan eight times faster than other technology, like a RADF.

 Did You Know?Did you know